BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/composables/useCart.md

   * `customQuery?: customQuery`

 ### `updateItemQty`

-function for updating quantity of a product in cart and it accepts an object with the following keys:
+Function for updating quantity of a product in cart.
+It accepts an object with the following keys:

   * `product: Product`